kiddico/Reddit-Sidebar-Hider/README.md

 ####Things to come!
 * Settings page to choose odd settings
 * have button toggle
   * or alternatively change the setting on settings page
+* Copy the multireddit pane hider style, and have a clickable border
+  * border expands / hides the sidebar